hackolade/fetch/README.md

 - in both the `main` process, a `renderer` process and a `utility` process
 - when connecting directly to a server (aka when no proxy is involved)
 - when connecting to a server that uses a self-signed certificate whose authority has been installed in the trust store of the OS
-- when connecting to a server through a proxy that has been configured at the level of the OS
+- when connecting to a server through a proxy that has been configured either at the level of the OS, either manually in the application
+  - through a simple proxy
-- when connecting to a server through a proxy that requires basic authentication
+  - through a proxy that requires basic authentication
-- when connecting to a server through the proxy returned by a [PAC file](https://en.wikipedia.org/wiki/Proxy_auto-config)
+  - through the proxy returned by a [PAC file](https://en.wikipedia.org/wiki/Proxy_auto-config)
-- when connecting to a server through a proxy that performs [HTTPS inspection](https://www.cloudflare.com/en-gb/learning/security/what-is-https-inspection) using a self-signed certificate
+  - through a proxy that performs [HTTPS inspection](https://www.cloudflare.com/en-gb/learning/security/what-is-https-inspection) using a self-signed certificate

 In order to perform those tests, we have prepared multiple components: